A chilly morning. A warm afternoon. A fiery night.

 "That's BASIC FOOD SAFETY."

-The kitchen filled up in waves - Chaeryeong first, already dressed and suspiciously alert.
-She took one look at Yeji attached to my arm at the stove and stopped in the doorway, her whole body seizing.
-One hand flew to Lia's arm - Lia, who had materialised behind her through what I can only assume was teleportation.
-Her mouth opened, closed, opened again, and she said "Good morning!" in a voice approximately two octaves too bright.
+The kitchen filled up in waves.
+Chaeryeong first, already dressed and suspiciously alert.
+She took one look at Yeji attached to my arm and stopped in the doorway, her whole body seizing.
+One hand flew to Lia's arm.
+Lia, who'd materialised behind her through what I can only assume was teleportation.
+And then Chaeryeong said "Good morning!" in a voice two octaves too bright for the hour.

-11 likes from IUtachi, DotoliWrites, miggy, onedayxnv, AutumnyAcorn, maayong bungkag, un_passo_alla_volta, SpiralSpiral, xndrpndr, kryphtot, and TripleDubu.
+20 likes from IUtachi, DotoliWrites, miggy, onedayxnv, AutumnyAcorn, summoning eru, zoomies, SpiralSpiral, xndrpndr, kryphtot, TripleDubu, ringo, brandoff, PinkBlood, ivelover02, Conrad888, specialsomething18, yunaships, dragonwarrior, and Os_76.